Splat Tools

 Keep the handoff organized around the actual workflow: source file, cleaned scene, optimized model, published tour, and review link.
 For a broader look at the stack, compare Gaussian Splatting Software with Splat Virtual Tour Software.

 Use a simple acceptance test before choosing the stack.
-Open the published tour in a normal browser, move through the first three important views, and check whether the file, hosting, and viewer choices stay invisible to the visitor.
-If the tool decision creates extra explanation for the client, simplify the workflow before you scale it.
+Open the raw file in the Splat Viewer, then open the published tour in a normal browser.
+Move through the first three important views and check whether the file, hosting, and viewer choices stay invisible to the visitor.

 Next step